MustafaMelihCan/Custom-1-Channel-EEG-PCB-DSP/README.md

 7. Click the **Run/Debug** button in CubeIDE to flash the firmware.

 Once flashed, the board will:
 - Sample EEG signals from the analog front-end.
-The ADC is the
+The ADC is the PC3 pin.
-- Apply DSP (biquads, Welch’s method) in real time.
+- Apply DSP (biquads, Welch’s method) in real time you can see the output on PA4.
 - Stream band power values (Delta, Theta, Alpha, Beta) via USART for visualization.
+- You can power the PCB using the 5V and GND rails on the Nucleo Board

 **Note:** You can view the streamed data using Arduino IDE’s Serial Plotter or any terminal that supports plotting.